bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 # Form Rating

 > BootstrapVue's custom range component, `<b-form-rating>`, is for entering or displaying a rating
 > value.
-The component is fully WAI-ARIA accessibile and supports keyboard control.
+The component is fully WAI-ARIA accessible and supports keyboard control.

 ## Overview